 - a.
 Candidate.
 The faculty member under review for retention, promotion, tenure, or tenure and promotion. - b.
 Department Chair.
 The administrative head of the Department. - c.
+College of Health Faculty Affairs Manager (FAM).
+A staff member within the College responsible for organizing files for faculty formal review processes. - d.
 Student RPT Advisory Committee (RPT-SAC).
 A committee made up of representatives of students in the Department.
 It shall have 3+ members, appointed by the Department Chair.
-The RPT-SAC shall elect its own Chair. - d.
+The RPT-SAC shall elect its own Chair. - e.
 Peer Teaching Reviewers.
 Peer Teaching Reviewers are tenured faculty members who write peer teaching review reports based on review of teaching materials and observation of teaching.
-The College of Health also approves the teaching reviewers provided by the Center for Teaching Excellence. - e.
+The College of Health also approves the teaching reviewers provided by the Center for Teaching Excellence. - f.
 Shared-appointment unit.
 This is another academic unit of the University, in which an RPT candidate under review currently has substantial responsibilities, but in which they do not hold a tenure-line position.
-(See University Policies 6-001 and 6-300) - f.
+(See University Policies 6-001 and 6-300) - g.
 External Evaluators.
 These experts from outside the University of Utah evaluate the candidate's research/creative activity.
 Each external evaluator must have a demonstrated record of excellence in the candidate's field, and must hold the same or higher faculty rank as that for which the candidate is being considered in this review or the next promotion review.
 An external evaluator shall not be a family member, the advisor or mentor of the candidate, or a close collaborator.
-A candidate will have the opportunity before evaluations are solicited to identify these relationships and any conflicts with any other potential evaluators, all of whom shall be excluded from the list of external evaluators. - g.
+A candidate will have the opportunity before evaluations are solicited to identify these relationships and any conflicts with any other potential evaluators, all of whom shall be excluded from the list of external evaluators.

+- h.
 Department RPT Advisory Committee.
 Voting membership of the Department RPT Advisory Committee is determined by University Regulations for each specific RPT action.
 Per University Policy, tenured faculty members vote on a recommendation for retention or tenure, and tenure-line faculty members at the same or higher rank vote on a recommendation for promotion-in-rank.
 (Policy 6-303 provides full details, including rules governing absentee voting).
 Qualified members of the Committee attend and participate in its meetings and vote on its recommendations.
-The Committee may agree to invite others to attend and participate in the meeting as provided by University Regulations; however, other invited participants do not vote on the Committee's RPT recommendations.
+The Committee may agree to invite others to attend and participate in the meeting as provided by University Regulations; however, other invited participants do not vote on the Committee's RPT recommendations. - i.

-- h.
 RPT Advisory Committee Chair.
-The Chair of the Department RPT Advisory Committee is a tenured member of the Department faculty, elected annually during the Spring Semester, by majority vote of all tenure-line faculty. - i.
+The Chair of the Department RPT Advisory Committee is a tenured member of the Department faculty, elected annually during the Spring Semester, by majority vote of all tenure-line faculty. - j.
 Secretary.
-The Committee Chair designates a Committee member as Secretary for each candidate to prepare a report of the Committee meeting regarding the assigned candidate(s). - j.
+The Committee Chair designates a Committee member as Secretary for each candidate to prepare a report of the Committee meeting regarding the assigned candidate(s). - k.
 Mentor.
 Some Departments may wish to engage a mentor, a tenured faculty member who advises and supports the candidate, in the review process.
 At minimum, the mentor participates in the first-year informal review, to the extent possible, and should, if possible, maintain a mentorship relationship with the candidate throughout the probationary period.